How to Write Volunteer Surveys for Big Impact

 If you’re like most nonprofits, you probably send out annual volunteer surveys to gauge satisfaction.

-With a few simple strategies, you can transform how you capture feedback, both from volunteers and others who are impacted by their work.
+With a few simple strategies, you can transform how you capture feedback, both from volunteers and those impacted by their work.
 Let’s face it, you don’t have a lot of time on your hands.
-So, you need to make sure that every management decision you make brings in big value.
+So, you need to make sure that every management decision brings in big value.

 But, you can’t make solid decisions without accurate information.
-That’s where surveys come in — they both inform your decisions for the future and help you track the impact of your decisions in the past.
+That’s where surveys come in — they inform your decisions for the future and help you track past decisions’ impact.
 Yes, they can be that powerful.

 But, they need to be designed in the right way.
 Here’s how, step-by-step …